PRECIOUS-Gold hits 2-week high on weak U.S. data; palladium scales record

 Palladium is crucial in the making of catalytic converters used in exhaust systems of vehicles, and concerns over its supply running out have helped lift prices by more than 41% this year alone, despite a weakening auto sector.

-Silver rose 0.1% to $17.80 per ounce.
-Platinum was up about 0.1% at $924.40, after scaling a more than three-week high in the previous session.
+Silver rose 0.1% to $17.93 per ounce.
+Platinum was up 0.4% at $927.71, after scaling a more than three-week high in the previous session.
 (Reporting by Diptendu Lahiri in Bengaluru; Editing by Subhranshu Sahu)